 On this page:

 You may be admitted to the Ph.D. in Engineering Program after satisfying the admission requirements set forth by the Graduate School, including a record that indicates the potential for a career in engineering research as evaluated by the program's admission committee.
 You should come to the program with a good understanding of engineering fundamentals.
-If you are an international student, you must have completed the M.S. degree to be considered for the program.

 The minimum admission requirements set forth by the program are as follows:

 - A B.S.
 Degree from an ABET-accredited program, with a minimum 3.0 grade-point average

 - An M.S.
 Degree from an engineering program, with a minimum 3.5 grade-point average

 - Statement of Objectives

 - Graduate Record Examination (GRE) scores on the quantitative and analytical parts of the general exam

 - TOEFL scores (for international students)